AndrewWillacy/Healthcare-and-Appointment-Utilisation-Analysis/README.md

 A secondary objective was to explore missed appointments, their scale, and potential drivers.

-Figure 1:

 # Data Cleaning & Preparation (Excel)

 Key steps included:

-Converting Excel to CSV for consistency
+- Converting Excel to CSV for consistency

-Removing duplicates and validating counts
+- Removing duplicates and validating counts

-Handling missing and “unmapped” values
+- Handling missing and “unmapped” values

-Standardising date formats and categories
+- Standardising date formats and categories

-Creating cleaned datasets with a _clean suffix
+- Creating cleaned datasets with a _clean suffix

-A significant finding was that unmapped or poor-quality data frequently represented the largest category, limiting analytical precision.
+A significant finding was that **unmapped or poor-quality data frequently represented the largest category**, limiting analytical precision.
 # Database Structure

 Four datasets were used: